vivecuervo7/fastendpoints-mediatr-examples/Presentation/pages/06-basic-endpoint-structure.md

 [click]

-Following Minimal API, we can also use the `Results` union type to allow for multiple possible return values.
+As with Minimal API, we can also use the `Results` union type to allow for multiple possible return values.

 Ultimately though, this comes down to a trade-off between using those expressive helper methods, and adding guardrails for ourselves.